-Camden Frontline has a newsletter that is published regularly.
+Camden Frontline has a newsletter that is published as often as possible.

 If you have an article, artwork, personal story or poetry that you would like to see in the newsletter or if you would like to help with the newsletter in any way, please use the contact details on this page and get in touch.
 We would really like to hear from anyone that’s interested!